binfalse/binfalse.de/_posts/2016-01-04-docker-jail-for-skype.md

   - social
 ---

-{% include image.html align="alignright" url="/assets/media/pics/2016/docker-skype-jail.png" img="/assets/media/pics/2016/docker-skype-jail.png" title="A jail for skype powered by Docker!" caption="/assets/media/pics/2016/docker-skype-jail.png" maxwidth="300px" %}
+{% include image.html align="alignright" url="/assets/media/pics/2016/docker-skype-jail.png" img="/assets/media/pics/2016/docker-skype-jail.png" title="A jail for skype powered by Docker!" caption="A jail for skype powered by Docker!" maxwidth="300px" %}

 As I'm now permanently installed at our University (***yeah!***) I probably need to use skype more often than desired.
 However, I still try to avoid proprietary software, and skype is the worst of all.
 Skype is a